-AVADOL: Farm Modernisation Plan (Plan de Modernisation des Élevages ADAVOL) Supports investments in existing poultry production buildings, specifically those producing label (SIQO and AB) poultry, to enhance their versatility for producing daily, certified, or standard poultry.
+Grant Name AVADOL: Farm Modernisation Plan (Plan de Modernisation des Élevages ADAVOL) Grant Purpose Supports investments in existing poultry production buildings, specifically those producing label (SIQO and AB) poultry, to enhance their versatility for producing daily, certified, or standard poultry.
 It also targets existing duck breeding or fattening buildings and poultry meat workshops transformed for foie gras production.
-Eligible investments must be between €10,000 and €25,000 (excluding taxes).
+Grant Rate Eligible investments must be between €10,000 and €25,000 (excluding taxes).
 Specific grant rates are not disclosed.
-The grant covers various eligible investments, including drinking systems, feeding systems (including silos), ventilation, creation or modification of openings for air circulation and/or natural light, misting or other cooling systems, automation of environmental control, stabilization or concreting of building floors, straw spreaders, litter storage shelters, automatic weighing systems, and sanitary airlocks with their equipment.
+Grant Detail The grant covers various eligible investments, including drinking systems, feeding systems (including silos), ventilation, creation or modification of openings for air circulation and/or natural light, misting or other cooling systems, automation of environmental control, stabilization or concreting of building floors, straw spreaders, litter storage shelters, automatic weighing systems, and sanitary airlocks with their equipment.
 Used or refurbished equipment and materials are eligible, except those purchased directly from a farm.
 The grant supports non-productive investments aimed at modernising and enhancing the versatility of existing poultry production facilities.
 It encourages the adaptation of buildings to alternate between different types of poultry production, thereby improving operational efficiency and sustainability.
 The grant is managed by the Nouvelle-Aquitaine region, with applications submitted through designated structures that handle the submission and disbursement processes on behalf of farmers.

-Further detail via: https://les-aides.nouvelle-aquitaine.fr/economie-et-emploi/plan-de-modernisation-des-elevages-adavol?Profil=Agriculteur& Duration The call for projects will close on 9 th April Update/Latest Applications are open until 9th April Implications Should offer opportunities to companies supplying products related to poultry facility modernization, such as feeding and drinking systems, ventilation equipment, cooling systems, automation technologies, and construction materials for building modifications.
+Further detail via: https://les-aides.nouvelle-aquitaine.fr/economie-et-emploi/plan-de-modernisation-des-elevages-adavol?Profil=Agriculteur& (link no longer appears to be available) Duration The call for projects closed on 9 th April Update/Latest Application deadline of 9 th April 2025 has now passed.
+Implications Should offer opportunities to companies supplying products related to poultry facility modernization, such as feeding and drinking systems, ventilation equipment, cooling systems, automation technologies, and construction materials for building modifications.
 Additionally, there may be opportunities to provide consulting services to farmers seeking to optimize their production facilities in line with the grant's objectives.